Efficient Stable Population Protocols for Parity and Beyond: Introduction

 \paragraph{Efficient Leader Election} A central challenge in distributed computing is symmetry breaking, typically achieved by electing one agent as {\em the leader}.
 In the context of population protocols, the results in~\cite{DBLP:conf/wdag/ChenCDS14, DBLP:conf/soda/Doty14} laid the foundation for proving that leader election cannot be solved in sublinear time using a fixed number of states~\cite{DS18}.
 Alistarh and Gelashvili~\cite{DBLP:conf/icalp/AlistarhG15} then introduced an upper bound with a protocol stabilising in $O(\log^3 n)$ time using $O(\log^3 n)$ states per agent.
-Later, Alistarh {\em et al.}~\cite{DBLP:conf/soda/AlistarhAEGR17} explored general trade-offs between state and time complexity, establishing a separation between {\em slowly stabilising} protocols using $o(\log\log n)$ states and {\em rapidly stabilising} ones requiring $O(\log n)$ states.
-Subsequent advances improved these bounds: Bilke {\em et al.}~\cite{DBLP:conf/podc/BilkeCER17} achieved $O(\log^2 n)$ time whp with $O(\log^2 n)$ states; Alistarh {\em et al.}~\cite{DBLP:conf/soda/AlistarhAG18} and Berenbrink {\em et al.}~\cite{DBLP:conf/soda/BerenbrinkKKO18} reduced states to $O(\log n)$ while preserving $O(\log^2 n)$ time whp using synthetic coins; G\k asieniec and Stachowiak~\cite{DBLP:journals/jacm/GasieniecS21} further lowered state usage to $O(\log\log n)$ with the same time bound whp; G\k asieniec {\em et al.}~\cite{DBLP:conf/spaa/GasieniecSU19} traded high probability for expected $O(\log n \log\log n)$ time; and finally, Berenbrink {\em et al.}~\cite{DBLP:conf/stoc/BerenbrinkGK20} achieved the optimal expected $O(\log n)$ time.
+Later, Alistarh {\em et al.}~\cite{DBLP:conf/soda/AlistarhAEGR17} explored general trade-offs between state and time complexity, establishing a separation between {\em slowly stabilising} protocols using $o(\log\log n)$ states and {\em rapidly stabilising} ones requiring $\Omega(\log\log n)$ states.
+Subsequent advances improved upper bounds: Bilke {\em et al.}~\cite{DBLP:conf/podc/BilkeCER17} achieved $O(\log^2 n)$ time whp with $O(\log^2 n)$ states; Alistarh {\em et al.}~\cite{DBLP:conf/soda/AlistarhAG18} and Berenbrink {\em et al.}~\cite{DBLP:conf/soda/BerenbrinkKKO18} reduced states to $O(\log n)$ while preserving $O(\log^2 n)$ time whp using synthetic coins; G\k asieniec and Stachowiak~\cite{DBLP:journals/jacm/GasieniecS21} further lowered state usage to $O(\log\log n)$ with the same time bound whp; G\k asieniec {\em et al.}~\cite{DBLP:conf/spaa/GasieniecSU19} traded high probability for expected $O(\log n \log\log n)$ time; and finally, Berenbrink {\em et al.}~\cite{DBLP:conf/stoc/BerenbrinkGK20} achieved the optimal expected $O(\log n)$ time.
+Related work in graphical population protocols can be found in~\cite{Ryb1}.

-{In this paper, a direct use of leader election via pairwise duels appears in the slow parity protocol, see Section~\ref{slow-parity}.
-In fast protocols, the elected leader initiates weight creation and coordinates rounds and process synchronisation.
-Our leader election mechanism builds on coin-flip reduction across successive rounds~\cite{AngluinAE08, DBLP:journals/jacm/GasieniecS21, DBLP:conf/stoc/BerenbrinkGK20}, with round numbering ensuring that at least one leader survives.
-In the rare event of multiple surviving leaders, anomaly detection resolves the conflict in expected $O(n)$ time, see Section~\ref{leaderelection}.}
+In our time-efficient protocols, the elected leader initiates weight creation and coordinates rounds and synchronisation.
+Our leader-election mechanism builds on coin-flip reduction across successive rounds~\cite{AngluinAE08, DBLP:journals/jacm/GasieniecS21, DBLP:conf/stoc/BerenbrinkGK20}, with round numbering ensuring at least one leader survives.
+In the rare case that multiple leaders remain, anomaly detection resolves the conflict in expected $O(n)$ time (Section~\ref{leaderelection}).